-Why do we as a whole ignore the most basic safety issues until its too late.
-Manufacturers of everything from kitchen stoves and garage door openers to smoke alarms package their equipment with owners manuals that address how it should be installed and what maintenance will be needed.
-These manuals are rarely read and their contents is forgotten until there is a disaster, a home fire or injury.
+Why do we as a society ignore the most basic safety issues until its too late.
+Manufacturers of everything from kitchen stoves and garage door openers, to smoke alarms package their equipment with owners manuals that address how it should be installed and what maintenance will be needed.
+These manuals are rarely read and their contents forgotten until there is a disaster, a home fire or injury.

 Your spouse, children, pets are surly worth more than a packet of AA batteries.